PicsArt/cppbind/docs/05_detailed_info/01_app_config.rst

 * Log_

 .. note::
-   If the parameter is missing from application config file then IEGEN default value for that parameter will be used.
+   If the parameter is missing from application config file then CppBind default value for that parameter will be used.
    In the above code block you can see all default values for uncommented parameters.
    Parameters which are commented do not have default values.